jxpeng98/Typst-CV-Resume/macfont/example.typ

 #import "typstcv.typ": *
 // TODO: add more bibstyle and try to use yaml and xml to replace json
+//
+// select the font type: "macfont" or "openfont"

 #main(
 name: [#lorem(2)], //name:"" or name:[]